Tim Burton Finally Speaks On The Status Of ‘Beetlejuice 2’ And If It Will Ever Happen

-Tim Burton has been busy promoting his latest release which is the live-action version of Disney’s Dumbo that hit theaters earlier in April.
+Tim Burton has been busy promoting his latest release, the live-action version of Disney’s Dumbo that hit theaters in late March.
 Burton has had an incredible career with so many iconic films, but there are always going to be fans stuck on certain releases.
-For years, there have been rumors and whispers of a sequel to the ’80s classic Beetlejuice and now, Burton has commented on if it will ever happen.
+For years, there have been rumors and whispers of a sequel to the ’80s classic Beetlejuice.
+Now, Burton has commented on if it will ever happen.

 In less than two weeks, a musical version of Beetlejuice will debut on Broadway and Dumbo saw Burton working again with Keaton for the big screen.
-While interviewing Burton about his release from Disney, he was asked what was going on with a sequel to his horror-comedy classic.
+During an interview with Burton about his Disney release, he was asked what was going on with a sequel to his horror-comedy classic.

-When pushed a little further and asked if Beetlejuice was ever going to happen, Burton answered quickly before ignoring more questions on that movie.
+When pushed a little further and asked if Beetlejuice was ever going to happen, Burton answered quickly before ignoring more questions about that movie.

 Of course, that isn’t definitive by any stretch of the imagination, but it certainly isn’t anything to be excited about either.

-Back in the summer of 2016, The Inquisitr reported that Winona Ryder spoke of a Beetlejuice sequel while doing press tours for Stranger Things.
+Back in the summer of 2016, The Inquisitr reported that Winona Ryder spoke of a Beetlejuice sequel while doing a press tour for Stranger Things.
 She didn’t seem to know much about anything solid and simply kept the idea open without ever confirming full-on news.

-Later that summer, Michael Keaton was asked about all the rumors flying around regarding Beetlejuice 2, and he didn’t help fans out either.
+Later that summer, Keaton was asked about all of the rumors flying around regarding Beetlejuice 2, and he didn’t help fans out either.
 As reported by The Inquisitr, Keaton said he had heard nothing about the possible movie and that other people seemed to know more than he did.

 At that point, things turned quiet again until October of 2017 when Deadline reported that Mike Vukadinovich was going to rewrite a script for Beetlejuice 2.
 No deals were in place for anyone to direct or for stars to be in the film, but the script was going to be written.